haugnesb/Development-of-a-HIL-system-for-simulating-FMUs-models/README.md

-# FMU_Models
+# Development-of-a-HIL-system-for-simulating-FMUs-models
-This repository is containing the FMU and Modelica files
+This repository is containing the FMUs and Modelica models created for the Development of a HIL system for simulating FMUs thesis.